rainu/mqtt-shell/README.md

 # Macros

-Macros are a set of commands which should be executed if the macro is executed.
+Macros can be a list of commands which should be executed.
+Or it can be a more complex but more powerful script.
 Macros can have their own arguments.
-Macros can be defined in the environment file (`~/.mqtt-shell/my-env.yml`), the global settings (`~/.mqtt-shell/.global.yml`) or the global macro file (`~/.mqtt-shell/.macros.yml`)
+They can be defined in the environment file (`~/.mqtt-shell/my-env.yml`), the global settings (`~/.mqtt-shell/.global.yml`) or the global macro file (`~/.mqtt-shell/.macros.yml`)

+## Macros - list of commands
 ```yaml
 # ~/.mqtt-shell/.macros.yml